I'm going to have to do one more thing to find out.

 In fact, it apparently crosses over into being a potentially serious crime because Harry acquired the property from a pension fund.

-All IRS qualified pension funds are regulated by the Department of Labor and the IRS.
+All IRS-qualified pension funds are regulated by the Department of Labor and the IRS.

-When an employer establishes one, the money must be paid into a separate trust, exempt from the claims of the employer's creditors, that's legally required to be administered by the employer in the sole interest of the covered employees.
+When an employer establishes one, the money must be paid into a separate trust exempt from the claims of the employer's creditors that's legally required to be administered by the employer in the sole interest of the covered employees.

-This guy was in a lubricants business.
+This guy was in the lubricants business.

 That's right.